rmddcr/groupProject1/README.md

 # group-project-1
 UCSC Year 2 Group Project 1

+I think it is better to submit every ones work in seperate folders. then we can finalize it later. guys please keep another copy of the project in hdd in case of an accedential deletion

 Hear are some links that i think help full for you people.

 Guides:
 * [WebPack kind of our IDE](https://www.youtube.com/watch?v=9kJVYpOqcVU)